mvolkmann/blog/src/nushell.md

 | true_color               | `true` or `false`                           |
 | vcs_modification_markers | `true` or `false` (seems to have no effect) |

+TODO: Setting vcs_modification_markers to true seems to have no effect.
+TODO: You asked about this in Discord on 4/2/2021.

 To see the supported themes, install `bat` by entering `cargo install bat` and enter `bat --list-themes`.
 There are over 20.

 ## Data Types

+TODO: Continue reviewing from here.

 Unlike most shells where only strings are used for command input and output, Nushell supports many primitive and structured data types.